arslanahmed777/react-tree-checkbox/README.md

 - You can save the nodes by applying function
 - you can add spacing both horizontal and vertical
 - you can increase the size of your whole tree with only one prop (fontSize)
+- you can delete the node by passing allowDelete to true

 ## Demo